-Following check-in, the material from previous session is briefly reviewed.
-This is intended to help solidify learning and answer any questions that may have arisen during the week.
-Next, the topic for the day is introduced.
-While there is much information to share on each of the topic areas, facilitators will present several key points of education using activities that encourage participation and discussion.
+Following check-in, the material from the previous session is briefly reviewed.
+This step solidifies learning and allows facilitators to answer any questions that may have arisen during the week.
+Next the topic for the day is introduced.
+While there is much information to share on each of the topic areas, facilitators present several key points of education using activities that encourage participation and discussion.